 At Cabrillo, Bharat gave the United States premiere of Mark Anthony Turnage's clarinet concerto, Riffs and Refrains, to unanimous critical acclaim with Marin Alsop and the Festival Orchestra.
 Bharat has also maintained a small teaching studio in Sarasota and has given masterclasses at Michigan State University and the University of Southern Florida, among others.

 In 2018-2019, Bharat will perform a full slate of solo, chamber, and orchestral music in Sarasota and will rejoin friends in Europe with the Nordic Symphony Orchestra.
-Special highlights include a guest role as Principal Clarinet of the festival orchestra at Music in the Mountains, chamber music with ensemblenewSRQ and the Artist Series of Sarasota, and solo performances at the Ringling International Arts Festival and the Brevard Symphony Orchestra.
+Special highlights include solo performances of the Copland Concerto and Strauss Duo Concertino --a new chamber music series with Andrew Armstrong, Amy Schwartz Moretti, and Raphael Bell in South Carolina -and guest appearances with the Baltimore Symphony Orchestra.

 Together with his wife, violinist Anne Chandra, Bharat founded KAETA (Kids And Elders Through Arts) in 2010 to help further the critical mission of intergenerational dialogue within the greater Sarasota area.
 An all-volunteer 501(c)3 corporation, KAETA works with students and seniors while also supporting the efforts of other related organizations in the community.
 KAETA was a recent recipient of the State of Florida's Intergenerational Volunteer Award, presented by the State of Florida's Department of Elder Affairs.